Savree97/-Data-Generation-using-Modelling-and-Simulation-for-Machine-Learning-UCS654/README.md

 ## 🧠 SimPy – Discrete Event Simulation Library

-SimPy is a Python-based discrete-event simulation framework used to model real-world queue systems and resource-constrained environments.
+SimPy is a Python-based discrete-event simulation framework used to model queue systems and resource-constrained environments.

 ---